Debt Payoff Spreadsheet with Calculator

 How does the debt snowball method work?

-The debt snowball method is a step-by-step approach:
+The debt snowball method works like this:

-2. (2)Make minimum payments on all debts except the smallest one.
+2. (2)Make minimum payments on every account.